 - Being well-versed with Office applications

-While a Bachelor's degree or higher is not an absolute prerequisite for a grant writing job, especially as a freelancer, it is highly recommended that you have one as a hopeful.
+While a Bachelor’s degree or higher is not an absolute prerequisite for a grant writing job, especially as a freelancer, it is highly recommended.
+Some organizations may require you to have a degree on top of the above skills.

 Here are the qualifications for a typical grant writer: